-This video blog is part 2 in my series on how to deal with IBS symptoms.
+This video blog is part 2 in my series on how to deal with IBS symptoms, especially if you're experiencing Irritable Bowel Syndrome with Diarrhea (IBS-D).
 The low-FODMAP Diet is your first line of defense and often makes a big difference to those with diarrhea as their main IBS symptom.

 But sometimes other strategies - along with modifying the FODMAP Diet to work with YOUR body - are needed.